 At this step, you need to login to your router via SSH, use Putty if you're on Windows.

-Make sure the router is connected to the internet, either through the WAN interface or via wifi client mode.
-I used my laptop’s ethernet port to share existing wifi connection through NetworkManager.
+Make sure the router is connected to the internet, either through the WAN interface via an ethernet cable or via WiFi client mode.
+I used my laptop's ethernet port to share existing wifi connection through NetworkManager.